 - 1. Before cleaning the ATV: - a.
 Block off the end of the exhaust pipe to prevent water entry.
-A plastic bag and strong rubber band may be used. - b.
-Make sure the spark plugs and all filler caps are properly installed. - 2.
-If the engine case is excessively greasy, apply degreaser with a paint brush.
+A plastic bag and strong rubber band may be used. - Make sure the spark plugs and all filler caps are properly installed. - If the engine case is excessively greasy, apply degreaser with a paint brush.
 Do not apply degreaser to the chain, sprockets or wheel axles. - 3.
 Rinse the dirt and degreaser off with a garden hose.
 Use only enough pressure to do the job.
+WARNING!
+Wet brakes may have reduced stopping ability, increasing the chance of an accident.
+Test the brakes after washing.
+Apply the brakes several times at slow speeds to let friction dry out the linings.
+[EWB02311] NOTICE: Excessive water pres-

-Excessive water pressure may cause water seepage and deterioration of wheel bearings, brakes, transmission seals and electrical devices.
-Many expensive repair bills have resulted from improper high-pressure detergent applications such as those available in coinoperated car washers.

-- 4. Once most of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
+- sure may cause water seepage and deterioration of wheel bearings, brakes, transmission seals and electrical devices.
+Many expensive repair bills have resulted from improper high-pressure detergent applications such as those available in coin-operated car washers.
+[ECB00711] - Once most of the dirt has been hosed off, wash all surfaces with warm water and mild, detergent-type soap.
 An old toothbrush or bottle brush is handy for hard-to-reach places. - 5.
 Rinse the ATV off immediately with clean water and dry all surfaces with a chamois, clean towel or soft absorbing cloth. - 6.
 Dry the chain and lubricate it to prevent it from rusting. - 7.
-Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy.

-8. Automotive type wax may be applied to all painted and chrome plated surfaces.
+Clean the seat with a vinyl upholstery cleaner to keep the cover pliable and glossy. - Automotive type wax may be applied to all painted and chrome plated surfaces.
 Avoid combination cleaner-waxes.
 Many contain abrasives which may mar the paint or protective finish.
 When finished cleaning, start the engine and let it idle for several minutes.